 Ventrain is used with a fully open airway with a concentional endotracheal catheter, the ventilation will be less effective and potentially insufficient.

-Ventrain has an additional male luer connector for the connection of side-stream capnometry tubing in order to measure CO2 levels in the actively expired gases.
+Ventrain has an additional female luer connector for the connection of side-stream capnometry tubing in order to measure CO2 levels in the actively expired gases.
 With jet ventilation devices, CO2 elimination can only be monitored by means of blood-gas measurement.
 Since capnometry is mandatory whenever possible,

 Ventrain ventilation offers an important advantage to jet ventilation.
 For more information on this subject, visit the “patient safety” page.